spartanindc/countdown/readme.md

  # Countdown
 ---
-This webapp is for people who want to track how many days it will be until an event happens.
+This webapp is for people who want to track how many days it will be until an event or multiple events happen.

 Made with: